 It is important to note that when running on the WebSocket protocol layer, WebSockets require a uniform resource identifier (URI) to use a “ws:” or “wss:” scheme, similar to how HTTP URLs will always use a “http:” or “https:” scheme.

-The benefits of using WebSockets for real-time communication
+Reasons to consider WebSockets for real-time communication

-WebSockets are HTML5 compliant, and offer backwards compatibility with older html documents.
+Websockets are HTML5 compliant, and offer backwards compatibility with older html documents.
 Therefore, they are supported by all modern web browsers—Google Chrome, Mozilla Firefox, Apple Safari, and more.

 WebSockets are also compatible across platforms—Android, iOS, web, and desktop apps.